GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 with the linked tweet.

 Web applications are inherently universal.
-They run on whatever operating system capable of running a Web browser and do not need to be compiled for each operating system separately.
+They run on whatever operating system capable of running a web browser and do not need to be compiled for each operating system separately.
 The same code base powers the application on all platforms.
 This does not mean that there are no compatibility issues—there are plenty actually—but there is a
 [solid shared increasing baseline](https://web.dev/interop-2022/) that all applications can build